William-Hill-Community/easy-pipeline/readme.md

 not available for certain types of expressions (http://node.green/#ES2015-built-in-extensions-function--name--property).

 ### Asynchronous stages
+We can choose between two flavours of asynchrnous stages.

-A stage function can accept an additional argument for a callback function that can be called at the end of an asynchronous function to signify the success or failure.
+First one is with a stage function can accept an additional argument for a callback function that can be called at the end of an asynchronous function to signify the success or failure.

 ```javascript
 const fs = require('fs');